ARTICLE

 Modern Luo Pan, including I Ching hexagrams (red-blue background circle)

-The most outer ring of modern compasses includes 1° divisions, so by turning the tool 90°, the other three cardinal orientations are located with great accuracy.
-Luo Pan also provides much more directions, including their particular type of energy, since it assigns Fu Hsi's classic trigrams to the main 8 spatial orientations.
-Altogether, they form a diagram or Ba Gua made specifically for each place, in which every direction is related to a trigram and to all of its characteristics: an annual season, specific activities, a predominant element and color, recommended foods, related inner organs, etc.
+The most outer ring of modern compasses includes 1° divisions, so by turning the tool 90° around, the other three cardinal orientations are located with great accuracy.
+Luo Pan also provides much more directions, indicating their particular type of energy, since it assigns Fu Hsi's classic trigrams to the main 8 spatial orientations.
+Altogether, they form a diagram or Ba Gua made specifically for each place, in which every direction is related to a trigram and all of its characteristics: an annual season, specific activities, a predominant element and color, recommended foods, related inner organs, etc.

-As a diagnostic tool, diagrams display the energetic composition of rooms, such as they are at the time of measurement.
+As a diagnostic tool, the diagrams display the energetic composition of rooms, such as they are at the time of measurement.
 The construction, design and activities may increase or not chi's circulation and balance, so people may find greater or lesser harmony while staying in those areas.
-The diagrams also allow forecasting tendencies and future states of those who live and the objects placed in there.
+The diagrams also allow to forecast tendencies and future states of those who live and the objects placed in there.

 element trigrams forms colors objects